robertyihui/yhui/Home.md

 ## Procedure
 ### For user
 1. This patch only for KitKat 4.4, so please apply it in a clean branch.
-In the root of AOSP:
+In the root of AOSP:<br/>
 $ git apply xxx.patch

-2. Source and lunch, choose the "aosp_flo-userdebug" for Nexus 7 2013 WIFI:
+2. Source and lunch, choose the "aosp_flo-userdebug" for Nexus 7 2013 WIFI:<br/>
 $ source build/envsetup.sh
 $ lunch

-3. Build:
+3. Build:<br/>
 $ make -j8 otapackage

 4. Flash your device